You know you need more Instagram followers. You've decided to use the social media platform as part of your marketing mix for your craft business.

 Starting with a template helps save time.
 I don't have to set up a new file every time I want to edit an image.
 Plus, it helps keep my images consistent looking.
 I'm still experimenting with exactly how I want my images to look to communicate the right message and still get good engagement.
 If you follow me on Instagram, you'll probably see the style change over time.
 That's part of the process there.
 Try things until you find what works for you and your niche.

-Setting up posts ahead of time can help you post to your social media accounts regularly, and at the best times.
-There's no way that I know of to completely automate your posts for Instagram, but there are tool that help make the process easier.
+Setting up posts ahead of time can help you post to your social media accounts regularly and at the best times.

 First, I have a rule for myself about using outside services in conjunction with business social media accounts.
 If it's feasible to post directly to the platform, I'll do that.
 For example, Facebook allows you to schedule posts directly on their site, so that's how I schedule Facebook posts.